-All documents subsequently filed by us pursuant to Sections 13(a), 13(c), 14 or 15(d) of the Securities Exchange Act of 1934, as amended, or the Exchange Act, and prior to the termination of this offering are incorporated by reference and become a part of this Prospectus from the date such documents are filed.
+All documents subsequently filed by us pursuant to Sections 13(a), 13(c), 14 or 15(d) of the Securities Exchange Act of 1934, as amended, or the Exchange Act, are incorporated by reference and become a part of this Prospectus from the date such documents are filed.
 Any statement contained in this Prospectus or in a document incorporated by reference is modified or superseded for purposes of this Prospectus to the extent that a statement contained in any subsequent filed document modifies or supersedes such statement.